 Sumona had been born with a cleft lip.
 Her deformity had left her parents and extended family in shock.
-No one in their family had ever had a condition like this, and naturally, everyone was worried.
+No one in their family had ever had a disfigurement like this.
+Everyone worried that this could never be cured.

-Sumona frequently suffered from cold and infection of her nasal passage due to her deformity.
-The poor child felt that she was being punished for no apparent fault of her own.
-Her mother recalls finding a letter behind Goddess Laxmi’s idol when Sumona was younger.
+Sumona suffered from a cold and infection of her nasal passage as a result of her deformity.
+The poor child felt that she was being constantly punished for no apparent fault of her own.
+Her mother recalls finding a letter behind the idol of Goddess Laxmi when Sumona was younger.
 In the letter, Sumona had questioned the Goddess why she was being punished.

-In these dark hours, her parents found out about cleft surgery from a doctor.
+It was in these dark hours that her parents found out about cleft surgery from a doctor.
 They gathered the necessary funds and immediately set off for Kolkata to seek that little ray of hope.
-But after two very expensive, surgeries the family could not afford any more operations, and Sumona still needed at least three more.
+But after two, very expensive, surgeries the family could not afford any more operations and Sumona still needed at least three more.

 Mission Smile came as a blessing to them during those trying times.
-We conducted two free surgeries on her to restore her smile.
+We conducted two more free surgeries on her to restore her smile.
 However, it still did not put an end to her misery.
 Her mean-spirited classmates in college, and her neighbours, never failed to comment on her still crooked nose.
-However, the brave girl put on her favourite gift and smiled through the ordeal.
+The brave girl, however, put on her favourite gift and smiled through the ordeal.

-Finally, the day of her final surgery arrived, a smiling Sumona was waiting in the hospital.
-She had been waiting for this day since she received her last surgery when the doctor had told her that they would correct her nasal correction during the next surgery.
+On 21st October 2019, a smiling Sumona was waiting in the hospital to receive her final surgery.
+She had been waiting for this day since she received her last surgery when the doctor had told her that her slight nasal disfigurement would be completely eliminated during this surgery.
 Teary-eyed, Sumona’s mother bubbled over with gratitude at this gift which she considered Goddess Laxmi had sent her daughter’s way after reading her innocent letter.
-“Mission Smile is my Goddess Laxmi”, she quipped before her daughter was carried into the operation theatre.
+“Mission Smile is my Goddess Laxmi” she quipped before her daughter was carried into the operation theatre.